Chileans in the Falkland Islands: Population

 The population speaks Chilean Spanish and Falkland Islands English, and they sometimes speak Spanglish, and are prominently Roman Catholic.
 Most reside in Stanley, with a small number living in Camp and RAF Mount Pleasant.
 The influence of the Chileans can be felt in the local food with some bars serving typical Chilean cuisine and the islands receive most Chilean TV channels.
 Chilean Independence Day is also celebrated on the Falklands and since 2010 festivities have taken place with the Governor at Government House.

 The main link between the Falklands and Chile is the weekly LATAM Airlines between RAF Mount Pleasant, Punta Arenas and Santiago de Chile.
 The flights have been stopped for periods, most notably in 1999 when the Chilean Government banned the flight in protest to the UK's indictment and arrest of Augusto Pinochet.
 The weekly flight is also the only link between the islands and mainland South America and has become increasingly important since 2011 when the members of Mercosur banned Falklands flagged vessels from entering their ports in support of Argentine's claim to the islands.
 In 2011 Argentine President Cristina Fernandez de Kirchner threatened to ban flights to the Falklands from flying over Argentine airspace, which led to protests by Chileans in the islands and Chile itself against Kirchner's proposals.

 Chileans who have lived on the islands for more than seven years are entitled to apply for Falkland Islands status, considered to be the closest thing to citizenship that the Falkland Islands can grant, giving them full residency rights - although in order to vote they need to hold British, Irish or Commonwealth citizenship.
-Although the current Chilean government supports Argentine's sovereignty claim to the Falklands, the majority of the Chilean population on the islands and Mainland Chile support the Falkland Islanders' right to self-determination and in 2017 the Chilean-born Leona Vidal Roberts was elected to the Falkland Islands Legislative Assembly.
+Although the current Chilean government supports Argentine's sovereignty claim to the Falklands, the majority of the Chilean population in the Falklands support the Falkland Islanders' right to self-determination and in 2017 the Chilean-born Leona Vidal Roberts was elected to the Falkland Islands Legislative Assembly.